Unfair treatment at work can easily step past the bounds of favoritism and into discrimination,...

 Aside from the foregoing, you can also obtain records of past complaints against your employer for violations of similar provisions of the Labor Code, and you can also seek help from your co-employees by asking them for witness declarations of their own experiences and unjust treatments perpetrated by your employer.

-With all the necessary processes and the legalities involved, having a top Los Angeles wage and hour attorney in your corner is the best way to get the compensation you deserve.
+With all the necessary processes and the legalities involved, having a top los angeles employment discrimination attorneys in your corner is the best way to get the compensation you deserve.
 If you want to make sure that you are able to claim the rest of our wage and hour compensation as well as seek remuneration for damages, including pain and suffering, you need to seek legal assistance from employment and labor law attorneys who can deliver you satisfactory results at the quickest time possible.